 58. Is your local/tribal government advancing Mitigation Action #3 through policy methods?

-Yes
+O Yes

-○ No
+O No

-Advance the use and adoption of solar energy within government operations and community-wide 59.
-Provide a brief description of how Mitigation Action #3 is being advanced through policy methods.
-This not meant to be an exhaustive list, but rather a list of the most impactful actions.
-60. Is equity being embedded into Mitigation Action #3 through policy methods?
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+5 , (6), Advance the use and adoption of solar energy within government operations and community- wide 59.
+Provide a brief description of how Mitigation Action #3 is being advanced through policy methods. not meant to be an exhaustive list, but rather a list of the most impactful actions.
+This 60.
+Is equity being embedded into Mitigation Action #3 through policy methods?
+Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as s supportive guidance.
 This is not meant to be exhaustive of every possible action.
-Respondents can include actions not included in this list.
-Participate in programs like SolSmart to reduce barriers to solar installation and reduce soft costs Encourage the creation of solar energy jobs (with living wages) within the municipality • Commit that municipality's savings from solar and energy efficiency be reinvested in wealth-building initiatives in disinvested communities Solar permitting should be expedited and fee-free Yes ○ No is
+Respondents can include actions no ot included in this list.
+Participate in programs like SolSmart to reduce barriers to solar installation and reduce soft costs Encourage the creation of solar energy jobs (with living wages) within the municipality Commit that municipality's savings from solar and energy efficiency be reinvested in wealth-building initiative disinvested communities es in Solar permitting should be expedited and fee-free O Yes ○ No is